March 16, 2012 Dartmouth Provincial Court

 MS. SALSMAN: That about wraps it up for me.

 THE COURT: Thanks so much for your evidence here today.
 You are excused.
 Oh, yes thank you.
-Okay, well its now 12:30 and we will adjourn until 1:30.
+Okay, well it’s now 12:30 and we will adjourn until 1:30.
 Thanks very much.

 COURT RECESSED